Watercolour Pencil Tutorial - Italian Street Scene

 Human interest - female

-The flag?
-Yes, I think we need the flag, but we will need to include some other bright red on the left of the picture to provide a balance.
-Those flowers on the balcony are red, but in shadow.
-If the shadow is taken lighter, then the reds will shine out and provide that balance.
+To balance the picture, I think we need the flag, but we'll also need to incorporate other bright red elements on the left side.
+The flowers on the balcony are a good starting point, but they're currently in shadow.
+If we lighten the shadow, the reds will pop out and provide the necessary balance.

-Should we omit anything?
-I will omit the white blind on the far left which cuts across the cafe front.
+I plan to omit the white blind on the far left, which cuts across the cafe front, to simplify the composition.
+Otherwise, I'll stick with the existing elements.

 Getting set up for the watercolour pencil tutorial

-The pigment is scraped from the pencil onto the plate and then mixed with water to create the washes.
+Pigment is carefully scraped from a pencil onto the plate, then blended with water to produce the desired washes.

-A wet brush is used to pick up pigment from the card palette for smaller areas.
+For more intricate details, a wet brush is used to pick up pigment from the card palette, allowing for precise application.

 White plate as palette